jackweller836/bit-assessment/README.md

 ## To run the code:

-To run the code you need to type `python game.py` in the terminal to run the gamee
+To run the code you need to type `python game.py` in the terminal to run the game